Skip to main content

 Many other metrics can be calculated depending on the application, and more advanced signal processing or machine learning techniques can be applied to extract more information from the signal.
 At the same time, access to raw data is critical, as it enables the calculation of these various metrics and the application of various analytical methods.
 This is especially important as new techniques and algorithms are developed, allowing for continuous improvement and more accurate diagnosis.

 Storing raw data in the context of vibration monitoring offers significant advantages.
-Raw sensor output stored as a blob captures the full fidelity of the original signal, allowing extensive post-processing and re-analysis using different algorithms or filters.
+In other words, the time waveform allows for extensive post-processing and re-analysis using multiple algorithms or filters.

 This flexibility is essential for developing new diagnostic tools or improving existing ones without the need for repeated data acquisition.
-For example, raw data can be used to perform detailed frequency analysis using FFT (see example below), detect spikes using time domain analysis, identify signal variations using wavelet transform, find faults in rotating equipment using envelope analysis, and understand structural vibrations using modal analysis.
+For example, raw data can be used with the Fast Fourier Transform (FFT) to identify frequency components (see example below).
+This type of spectral analysis can reveal hidden patterns or anomalies that may not be apparent from pre-processed metrics alone.

 FFT Image Example